Learning how learning can work better

 How we helped

 Cambodia has a growing, youthful and talented population.
 To develop the potential of Cambodia's youth, World Vision created the Youth for Change curriculum, a multi-year program of activities and training, to be delivered by young Cambodians with the support of World Vision staff.
 We helped World Vision to work out youth leaders' challenges and strengths when using the Youth for Change curriculum.
-We provided:

 Human-centered design (HCD) testing for curriculum sessions